Miley joins the cult of short hair. (Via Twitter)Reason #1: To finally be free.

 Reason #7: To play a girl pretending to be a guy in a movie

 This is usually part of the transformation montage.
 Hair in the sink, ace bandage wrapped around chest, boots, cucumber in pants.
 You get the idea.

 Reason #8: To look like Mia Farrow

-From flappers to actresses who play them in movies, every generation has a short-haired style hero.
-Edie Sedgwick, Winona Ryder, Pat Benatar, Rihanna, Michelle Williams.
-"I wanted to be that girl with the short hair," writes Blogher's Rita Ahrens.
+From flappers to actresses who play them in movies, every generation has short-haired style hero.
+Edie Sedgewick, Winona Ryder, Pat Benatar, Rihanna, Michelle Williams.
+"I wanted to be that girl with the short hair," writes Blogher's Rita Ahrens, who you're about to discover came of age in the '80s.
 "I wanted to look like Helen Slater in The Legend of Billie Jean."
 Her too.
 That girl, real or imagined, is an icon of counter-culture.
 An accidental beauty who's too busy running from the law, doing drugs with Andy Warhol or birthing demon babies to realize just how flattering her hair-cut really is.

 Reason #9: To get over a bad breakup

 It's a coping mechanism after a romantic crash, theorizes Helen Fisher, a Rutgers University professor of anthropology.
 A drastic cut is everything from a cry for help, to a symbolic phase change.
 It gets you attention and distracts you from the crappy, powerless emotions you're left with after someone breaks your heart.
 Whatever gets you through the day.